Custom Dictionaries Translation Services Word Databases

 Part of Speech: Noun

-Meaning: A rowdy, a tough, a nasty, a ruffian, a petty thug, destructive young person.
+Meaning: A rowdy, a tough, a nasty, a ruffian, a petty thug, a destructive young person.

 Notes: We think of hooligans as gang members, young people who think it fun to damage property.
 This behavior is known as hooliganism.
-This noun was at one time used as a verb meaning "to bully, treat roughly" in the UK but that usage has since fallen by the wayside.
+Hooligan was at one time used as a verb meaning "to bully, treat roughly" in the UK, but that usage has since fallen by the wayside.

 Word History: This word first appeared in print in the police-court reports of a newspaper in the summer of 1898.
-That it comes from a corruption of the phrase, Hooley's gang, is highly dubious.
+That it comes from a corruption of the phrase, Hooley's gang, is highly doubtful.
 More likely it derives from the name of some Irish ruffian by the name of Hooligan.
 The name figured in a popular music-hall song of the 1890s, which described the doings of a rowdy Irish family.
-There was also a comic Irish character by the same name in a series of adventures in Funny Folks.
-(Today we owe a debt of gratitude to the rowdy mind of Larry Brady, who keeps coming up with fascinating words like this one.)
+There was also a comic Irish character by the same name in a series of adventures in Funny Folks, a penny tabloid printed in Manchester in the late 19th century.
+In 1901 a hapless hobo with a tin can as a hat named Happy Hooligan came to be one of the most popular comic characters in the US.
+He, too, no doubt contributed to the new common meaning of hooligan.
+(Today we owe a debt of gratitude to the rowdy mind of Larry Brady, who keeps coming up with fascinating words like this one.
+Larry also created the name of the hooligan in the example above.)

 Dr. Goodword, alphaDictionary.com